 Using in-Built WiFi Signal Strength Utility

-But they’re kind of make-do options.
+But they’re make-do options.
 I’m not sure about the accuracy.
 So I won’t suggest these to anyone.
-Anyway, if you prefer speed over all else, it is essential that you get to know how they work.
+If you prefer device speed over all else, you must learn how they work.

-Like all other settings, we need to get to the control panel for that one too.
-For the sake of convenience, just start typing control panel on the search bar at the bottom left of your screen.
+Like all other settings, we must also get to the control panel.
+For convenience, start typing the control panel on the search bar at the bottom left of your screen.

-- Next, to use in-built utility to measure WiFi signal strength, you’ll see a number of wireless networks there.
+- Next, to use an in-built utility to measure WiFi signal strength, you’ll see several wireless networks there.
 From the list, you’ll see the one relevant to you.

-- Select it and click the mouse’s right button.
+- Please select it and click the mouse’s right button.

 - Then select the option that says to disconnect or connect.
 That enables you to check out your WiFi’s strength.

-And if you have a Windows 10 OS and you are connected to a WiFi network but don’t remember the password.
-Then checkout 3 simple methods to find your WiFi password.
+And if you have a Windows 10 OS and are connected to a WiFi network but don’t remember the password.

 For Apple Devices

-Obviously, the same way-out is available for apple owners.
-Let us see how you see the wifi signal strength utility if you are the proud possessor of MAC.
+The same way out is available for Apple owners.
+Let us see how you see the WiFi signal strength utility if you are the proud possessor of MAC.

 - Open the ‘go-to’ folder.
-You can do that by pressing three keys command, shift, and alphabet ‘g’ at one time.
+You can do that by pressing three keys: command, shift, and alphabet ‘g.’

 - A small pane or dialogue box opens.
 Type the path /System/Library/CoreServices/Applications in that pane as it is.
 You can copy it and paste it there if you wish it.

-- Going on, if the next step prompts you to enter the passkey, do it.
+- If the next step prompts you to enter the passkey, do it.

 - Click twice on it.
 Affirm the window which asks you to run the diagnostics.

-That was a little something about your WiFi.
-No need to make bizarre estimates now.
-You can correctly analyze the signal strength by following on lines of the article.
-Getting to know it can make it easy to fix, when and if it takes a dip.
+That was something about your WiFi—no need to make bizarre estimates now.
+You can correctly analyze the signal strength by following the lines of the article.
+Knowing it can make it easy to fix when and if it takes a dip.

-So, go on, try it with your own devices.
+So, go on and try it with your own devices.